 - Become hyper-educated.
 Visit our Scientific Literature section to read and download studies that have been published in major academic and medical journals.
 This research informs policy decisions and influences the standard of care.

-- Submit your request in writing.
+- Submit your requests in writing.
 Write a letter to your insurance company.
-Include copies of receipts for treatments not reimbursed, information about the Cost of Hyperhidrosis, medical test results, and statements from your physician (including a Letter of Medical Necessity, Hyperhidrosis Preauthorization Request Form, and, for iontophoresis, a Medical Insurance Claim Statement Form for the purchase of a home-use iontophoresis machine).
+Include copies of receipts for treatments not reimbursed, information about the Cost of Hyperhidrosis, medical test results, and statements from your physician (including a Letter of Medical Necessity, Hyperhidrosis Preauthorization Request Form, and, for iontophoresis, a Medical Insurance Claim Statement Form for the purchase of a home-use iontophoresis device).
+Include how hyperhidrosis has affected you physically and emotionally.
+Have you experienced depression or anxiety?
+Skin infections or irritation?
+Do you have difficulty gripping the steering wheel while driving, putting yourself or others at risk?
+Have you ever dropped objects, slipped, or otherwise experienced a safety issue due to your excessive sweating?

 - Always include your full name, address, and insurance policy or health plan number on all letters, e-mails, or faxes.

-- Talk to your human resources (HR) or benefits manager.
+- Talk to your human resources (HR) or benefits manager (if you have one).
 If you receive your health insurance coverage through your job, your HR manager may be able to help.
 Keep your HR department informed and give them copies of all correspondence with the insurance company.

 - Conduct research.
 Do other insurance companies cover the desired treatment?
 (Visit our links to public hyperhidrosis coverage policies for this information) If so, mention them during your dealings with your own company.